Julio-Claudian dynasty: Survival after the fall of Nero

 In addition to Cassia Longina, Junia Lepida gave birth to a son called Cassius Lepidus.
-Around AD 80 Lepidus had a daughter named Cassia Lepida, who married Gaius Julius Alexander Berenicianus, a descendant of Herod the Great, Ptolemy VI Philometor and Antiochus VIII Gryphus.
+Around AD 80 Lepidus had a daughter named Cassia Lepida, who married Gaius Julius Alexander Berenicianus, a descendant of Herod the Great, Antiochus VIII Gryphus and Ptolemy VIII Physcon.
 Julia Cassia Alexandria, Lepida's daughter by Berenicianus, married Gaius Avidius Heliodorus and ultimately gave birth to Gaius Avidius Cassius.
-Avidius Cassius had three children with his wife (named either Volusia Vettia or Volusia Maeciana); they were Avidius Heliodorus, Avidius Maecianus and Avidia Alexandra.
+Avidius Cassius had three children with his wife, Volusia Vettia Maeciana; they were Avidius Heliodorus, Avidius Maecianus and Avidia Alexandra.
 In AD 175 Cassius was proclaimed emperor after he received erroneous news of the death of Marcus Aurelius, whose survival made Cassius a usurper of the empire.
 Cassius' rebellion ended three months into his bid for the throne when one of his centurions assassinated him in favour of Marcus Aurelius.
-Cassius' daughter, Avidia, is known to have had four children with her husband, Titius Claudius Dryantianus Antonius: the senator Claudius Cassius Aggripinus, Claudia Maeciana Alexandra, Claudia Vettia Agrippina, and Claudia Dryantilla Platonis, one of the women who took part in the ludi saeculares of the year AD 204.
+Cassius' daughter, Avidia, is known to have had four children with her husband, Titius Claudius Dryantianus Antonius: Claudia Maeciana Alexandra, Claudia Vettia Agrippina, Claudia Dryantilla Platonis, who took part in the ludi saeculares of the year AD 204, and the senator Claudius Cassius Agrippinus, possibly recorded among the Arval Brethren in AD 213 or 214.

-Tiberius' lineage may have survived into the 2nd century through the offspring of his granddaughter Julia Livia, wife of Gaius Rubellius Blandus.
-Apart from a son, Rubellius Plautus, executed by Nero in AD 62, Julia had a daughter or step-daughter, Rubellia Bassa, who married a maternal uncle of the future Roman Emperor Nerva by the name of Gaius Octavius Laenas.
-Together Laenas and Bassa had at least one child, a surmised son, who was the grandfather of Sergius Octavius Laenas Pontianus, consul in AD 131.
+Tiberius’s bloodline survived into the 2nd century through the offspring of his granddaughter Julia Livia, wife of Gaius Rubellius Blandus.
+Apart from a son, Rubellius Plautus, executed by Nero in AD 62, Julia appears to have had a daughter, Rubellia Bassa, who married a maternal uncle of the future Roman Emperor Nerva by the name of Octavius Laenas.
+Together Laenas and Bassa had at least one child, a surmised son, who was the father of Sergius Octavius Laenas Pontianus, consul in AD 131.